pearkes/heroku-buildpack-pelican/Readme.md

 -----
 Content:

 A content directory, with Markdown or reST files for posts.
-For example usage of content structure, visit the [Pelican sample](https://github.com/ametaireau/pelican/tree/master/samples).
+For example usage of content structure, check-out the [Pelican sample](https://github.com/ametaireau/pelican/tree/master/samples).

 Configuration:

-A 'pelican.conf.py' file must exist in the root directory of your project.
+A `pelican.conf.py` file must exist in the root directory of your project.

 Themes:

-For use of a custom theme, instead of Pelican's default, a 'theme' directory must exist in the root.
-The 'theme' directory should have the following structure:
+For use of a custom theme, instead of Pelican's default, a `theme/` directory must exist in the root.
+The `theme/` directory should have the following structure:

     ├── static
     │   ├── css